 Athletic Training Admission

-Due to the transition of Athletic Training Programs to the graduate level, the program will not accept undergraduate students after the Fall of 2019.
+Due to the transition of Athletic Training Programs to the graduate degree, the TCU Athletic Training Program will not accept undergraduate students after the Fall of 2019.
 The program is currently accepting applications for the Master of Science in Athletic Training for Summer 2021.
 Review of applications will begin February 1, 2021 and will continue until cohort is filled.
 Click here to apply today.

 Option 1:Five-year program (3 + 2).This 3 + 2 option allows students to complete a Master of Science in Athletic Training degree in combination with the Bachelor of Science in Kinesiology (Movement Science Option) in only 5 years(3 pre-professional years plus 2 professional years leading to two separate degrees).

 Option 2: Two-year program.
 This option is for students who have already completed a baccalaureate degree.

 Please contact the Athletic Training Program Director in the Department of Kinesiology for more information regarding the TCU Athletic Training Program.

 Department of Kinesiology